 In closing, my boss says, “As we’ve discussed, we understand you have options, and we are not currently able to earn additional business for the reasons we’ve discussed.
 If you don’t mind, when Mark and I return to the office, we’re going to review the components that make up these sub-assemblies and run a report on your highest volume purchased components.
 I will investigate our ability to assemble these items for you, and also, if you could give us some commitment of quantity over the next three months, I will stock these items to assure 100% on-time delivery.
 If we do that, is there any reason we couldn’t enjoy more business from you?”
 Martha didn’t take long to respond affirmatively and added that she is very interested in having two reliable sources for these products, one being our company.
 What was that?
 Without ever working to overcome an objection, without any need to convince or pitch, my boss had gained a commitment to increasing our sales in one of largest accounts – in fact, he may have saved our business there.

 At the end of the day, my boss and I discussed our day.
 Every call that day went something like the first.
-No pitch, no heavy persuasion – no friction, no pull.
-I told him that when I sold, I often felt like I was trying to convince or persuade buyers, then they’d state some objection and we’d enter into something like a game of tug-o-war.
-He smiled and with both hands exploding open in front of him, he said, “Drop the rope!”
+No pitch, no heavy persuasion or overcoming objections – no friction, no pull.
+I told him that when I sold, I often felt like I was trying to convince or pursued buyers, then they’d state some objection and we’d enter into something like a game of tug-o-war with each other.
+He smiled and with both hands in front of him, exploding open, he said, “Drop the rope!”